Xaz16/contentful-management-issues/createUiExtensionWithId/README.md

 Steps:

 - npm ci
-- create .env file from .env.example and run npm start
+- create .env file from .env.example fill with your credentials
 - npm start